ODOT-PTS/TNExT/census/README.md

 ### D. Import Additional Datasets

-This section documents a workaround for the broken upload/import file functionality, as well as helper notes for importing specific datasets.
+This section documents a workaround for the broken upload/import file functionality (see https://github.com/ODOT-PTS/TNExT/issues/276), as well as helper notes for importing specific datasets.

 #### Dataset-Specific Notes
 - **Title VI**